bids-standard/stats-models/specification/index.md

 *A specification for neuroimaging statistical models.*

-*BIDS Stats Models* (BSM) describe how to fit *statistical models for neuroimaging data* using *a machine-readable JSON document*.
+*BIDS Stats Models* describe how to fit *statistical models for neuroimaging data* using *a machine-readable JSON document*.
 Its purpose is prescriptive (e.g. a recipe), rather than descriptive (e.g. summary of already fit models).

-A *BSM*—in combination with a preprocessed BIDS dataset—is sufficient to execute statistical models, with minimal configuration and intervention required from the user.
+A *BIDS Stats Models* — in combination with a preprocessed BIDS dataset— is sufficient to execute statistical models, with minimal configuration and intervention required from the user.

-The **mission** of *BSM* is to promote scientific best practice by making neuroimaging models *transparent and reproducible*, as well as encourging the development of *standardized and automated* statistical analysis pipelines.
+The **mission** of *BIDS Stats Models* is to promote scientific best practice by making neuroimaging models *transparent and reproducible*, as well as encourging the development of *standardized and automated* statistical analysis pipelines.

 ::::{grid} 1 1 1 2
 :gutter: 3 3 3 3